jkallu/Visual-Programming/README.md

 * Set comprehension / List comprehension capability.
 * Support for GSL library, for example ode solver in GSL has a visual block.
 User only need to write the ode function to be solved.
 All the internal wirings are done automatically.
 * Support for 1D, 2D and 3D simulation.
 For example, one can connect a sine wave data (which is a solution to the spring mass system) to a 1D block, wher it accepts two data, time and one dimensional position data.
 The position data can be aligned in any of three axes (x, y or z).
 A sphere in the block will follow the dat, in this example sine data.
-* Currently this program is under development.
+* Mor is on the way... currently this program is under development.

 [Documentation (under development)](https://jkallu.github.io/Visual-Programming/)